Balasuriya29/onyourmarks/README.md

     https://on-your-marks.herokuapp.com/

-* Otherthan this, only few APIs can be accessed others are secured with jwt tokens
+* In Addition to this only few APIs can be accessed, Others are secured with jwt tokens

 #### Get all teachers in DB